-A concrete floor that has been hardened or densified and polished will have an extremely long life expectancy compared to other flooring.
-For example, tile may only last 10–20 years, but a polished concrete floor that has been properly maintained may give 100+ years of service.
+A concrete floor that has been hardened or densified and polished will have an extremely long life expectancy compared to other types of flooring.
+For example, tile may only last 10–20 years, but a polished concrete floor that has been properly maintained may provide 100+ years of service.

 Another obvious but often overlooked aspect of polished concrete and terrazzo flooring is that fact that you are utilizing the existing substrate.
 All other flooring goes on top of a substrate of some kind, and at some point will peel, flake, stain, chip, bubble, or fade.

 WerkMaster has a machine and solution to fit your requirements, even on countertops, stairs, risers, and walls!

 From the Scarab to the COLOSSOS XT, from surface prep to polishing, pound for pound, no other machines can outperform a WerkMaster.
 All WerkMaster machines get to within 1/8” (3mm) of the wall, so – No Edging.
 Their versatility, speed, maneuverability, productivity, and results set them apart from all competitors.

 Not only are WerkMaster machines the best built in the industry, as all components are manufactured in North America to rigid standards, but we are also the only machine offering a 3- Year Parts and Labor Warranty.

 - Removes lippage on Terrazo & Stone